Eliminate the complexities of global pay data reporting

 Explore our comprehensive UK Gender Pay Gap Reporting Law guide.
 Employers with 250 or more employees must submit annual gender pay gap reports.
 Learn about reporting requirements and deadlines, as well as how Trusaic’s Global Pay Data Reporting solution can ensure your organization is in compliance.

-Effective July 31, 2017, San Diego requires all contractors doing business with the city to pay employees equal rates for equal or substantially similar work.
-Learn more about what’s required in our guide and how Trusaic’s Global Pay Data Reporting solution can ensure your organization is in compliance.
+Discover our comprehensive guide to France's Gender Pay Gap Reporting Law.
+Learn about the Gender Equality Index and the "Rixain law," along with deadlines for reporting and compliance.
+Learn more about what’s required in our guide and explore how Trusaic’s Global Pay Data Reporting solution can ensure your organization is in compliance.

 U.S. - ILLINOIS